abukharin3/Neural-Kernel/README.md

-# Deep Neural Kernel for Gaussian Process Regression Classification
+# Deep Neural Kernel for Gaussian Process Regression and Classification
 A set of Python tools to for parametrizing the kernel in a Gaussian Process by neural networks.

 ### Usage